 Michael Wilken Robertson

-Tecate is a border town just east of , known for the brewery that makes Tecate beer, and Rancho La Puerta, a world famous spa.
-Driving on HW 94, it takes about 45 minutes to get there from San Diego.
+Tecate is a border town just east of Tijuana, known for the brewery that makes Tecate beer, and Rancho La Puerta, a world famous spa.
+Driving on HW 94, it takes about 45 minutes to get there from .
 Tecate retains much of its old world charm.
 The Centro Cultural, which encompasses two square blocks, started out as a chicken ranch on the outskirts of town, but is now considered to be pretty much part of the downtown area.
 The Community Museum is one facility of many in the Centro Cultural, including an art museum where they have different exhibits.
 Near the Kumiai structure, there is a building which houses photographs that document Tecate’s history.
 All of this is sponsored and managed by the Corredor Historico Carem, a non-profit organization that is dedicated to identifying, preserving, and presenting to the public the historical and cultural heritage of Baja California.

 Kumiai Museum